SanaIsBestPerson/TemperatureConverterApp/README.md

 # TemperatureConverterApp

-This project was generated with JAVA version 17.0.8 (zulu-17.jdk)
+This project was generated with JAVA version 17.0.8 and Fx libraries.
+But use 'zulu-17.jdk' [zulu-17.jdk](https://www.azul.com/downloads/?version=java-17-lts#zulu) not need Fx libraries.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Running unit tests
+## Build Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+use IntelliJ IDEA

 ## Running end-to-end tests